blaenk/blaenk.github.io/provider/drafts/notes/digital-signal-processing.markdown

 $$ e^{j \omega} = e^{j (\omega + 2 k \pi)} \quad \forall k \in \mathbb N $$

+In discrete time, the $n$ has no physical dimension; it's just a counter.
+The periodicity how many samples before the pattern repeats.

+In continuous signals, periodicity is how many seconds before a pattern repeats.
+The frequency is measured in Hz ($s^{-1}$).

+Sometimes it's necessary to create a mapping from discrete time signals to continuous time signals.
+One example of when this is needed is a sound card on a computer.
+For this purpose, the time $T_s$ is the time in seconds between samples.
+A discrete periodicity of $M$ samples corresponds to a continuous periodicity of $MT_s$ seconds.
+With this information, it follows that the continuous frequency is:

+$$ f = \frac 1 {MT_s} $$

 # Resources

 * École Polytechnique Fédérale de Lausanne [Digital Signal Processing](https://www.coursera.org/course/dsp)